TonyKaravasilev/CryptoMananaDocs/docs/symmetric-ciphers.md

 &nbsp;&nbsp;&nbsp;&nbsp;Each symmetrical block encryption object provides 5 modes of operation that can be easily configured.
 The specific mode can be enabled via the `setBlockOperationMode()` setter method (the default setting is `CBC_MODE`) and the available setting constants per each object.
-The framework support the following block operation modes for encryption/decryption:
+The framework supports the following block operation modes for encryption/decryption:

 - `CBC_MODE` - The Cipher Block Chaining (CBC) mode of operation, **this is the default mode**;